 - Clearly communicate expectations.
 Do you want staff to complete the online training on their own time or during an in-service day?
 We recommend setting a completion date or scheduling the in-service date.

 - Invite staff to the online training.
 Staff are more likely to complete training if you send them an email invitation from the administrator dashboard.
-Watch this video to see how easy it is.

 - Monitor staff progress.
 With the dashboard, you can see if staff members have completed the training or are still working on it, and you can send them reminders as needed.